Thoughts On How To Be Funny In Conversations

 - "Keep quiet.
 That joke will offend people."

 - "Seriously, I admit the joke is witty.
 But you REALLY shouldn't say it in this company."

 Trying to ape someone else's sense of humor usually doesn't work

 One time a buddy and I were hanging around some guys we had just met.
 One of them turned out to be hilarious and had us all laughing for hours straight.
 He had a unique, sort of absurd sense of humor.
-Over the next few days my friend tried to copy the guy's way of joking around.
-Sometimes he would repeat exact jokes.
+Over the next few days my friend tried to copy his way of joking around.
+Sometimes he would repeat exact lines.
 At other times he'd try to come up with his own quirky observations in the same mold.
-It never really worked out.
-He was saying certain lines that were only funny in the context they were originally said in.
-Or he just wasn't as skillful in coming up with those types of jokes on his own.
-The thing was he was a really entertaining guy on his own.
+It never really worked.
+He was using jokes that were only funny in the context they were originally said in.
+Or he just wasn't as skillful in coming up with those types of remarks on his own.
+The thing was he was really entertaining on his own.
 He had no reason to be a poor imitation of someone else.